freeCodeCamp/pantry-for-good/README.md

 #### 1. [gmapsApiKey](https://developers.google.com/maps/documentation/javascript/get-api-key)
 Google Maps API key required for the deliveries feature
 #### 2. [oauth](https://developers.google.com/identity/sign-in/web/devconsole-project)
-Google API that will allow the application to work with google accounts.
+Google+ API for allowing users to register/login with google.
 #### 3. [sendgrid](https://sendgrid.com)
-Sendgrid email service API.
-Required for the password reset by email to work.
+Sendgrid email API for sending emails.
 - Register for a trial account or deploy the app and get the username/password from the heroku config vars
 - Go to [Settings > API Keys](https://app.sendgrid.com/settings/api_keys) and create a key
 - Paste the key in `secrets.js` or the `SENDGRID_API_KEY` config var of your deployed app.